 International Laws.
 Many organizations will need to also think beyond Canadian borders: the laws of other countries could apply, imposing different notification and disclosure obligations and carrying significant consequences for the organization.
-For example, in Zuckerman v.
-Target, it was Target’s actions in the U.S. that created significant liability exposure in Canada.
+For example, on February 3, 2017, the Québec Superior Court authorized a consumer privacy class action in Zuckerman v.
+Target seeking financial compensation for a data / privacy breach; it was Target’s actions in the U.S. that created significant liability exposure in Canada.
 Similarly, an organization’s actions in Canada could create significant liability exposure in another country.
 Many foreign breach notification laws depend on the place of ordinary residence of the individual the breach affects.
 For example, a Canadian company with information about a California resident who vacations in Canada might have obligations under California’s laws if there’s a breach of the California resident’s information.
 To complicate things, different jurisdictions have different definitions of “breach” and different notification requirements.

 Reporting issuers (organizations subject to ongoing public disclosure obligations under securities laws and securities of which are generally traded on a public stock exchange) have additional obligations.
 Generally, securities laws require reporting issuers to publicly disclose all material changes, material facts and material risks to their business.
 The Staff Notice is one of a series of publications the CSA has issued noting the increased frequency, complexity and costs of cyber attacks on organizations, and highlighting the importance of understanding, mitigating and providing effective disclosure of such risks (see also the CSA’s 2016-2019 Business Plan and Staff Notice 11-332).
 The Staff Notice identifies cyber security as a priority area for issuers, reviews previous disclosure practices and offers assistance to issuers in discharging their cyber security-related disclosure obligations.
 Staff Notices aren’t “laws”, so they aren’t mandatory per se, but the fact the CSA issued this Staff Notice suggests it’s concerned that reporting issuers’ aren’t adequately disclosing cyber risks.